mindspore-ai/docs/docs/recommender/docs/source_en/install.md

 ## Installing from Source Code

-Download the [source code](https://gitee.com/mindspore/recommender) and go to the `recommender` directory after downloading.
+Download the [source code](https://github.com/mindspore-lab/mindrec) and go to the `mindrec` directory after downloading.

 ```shell
 bash build.sh